Sporting Highs and Lows - Episode one with Paul Walsh

 In our podcast, Paul discusses his journey from a high-profile football career, playing for Liverpool, Tottenham, Manchester City, Portsmouth and England, before moving into TV broadcasting after hanging up his boots, through to eventually seeking help for alcohol addiction.

 Paul’s own battle with alcoholism led to him seeking professional addiction treatment, and he has been sober for four and a half years.
-He now volunteers his time as a peer supporter for Priory’s Manor Clinic, inspiring others on the Addiction Treatment Programme to stay on the path to long-term recovery.
+He now volunteers his time as a peer supporter, inspiring others on the Addiction Treatment Programme to stay on the path to long-term recovery.
 You can watch a video of Paul talking about this here.

 “The early influences in my life maybe had a bearing on my thinking; I had a lot of contradictions growing up”